 Launch Recoverit Data Recovery program on your PC, select the "Recycle Bin" location to get started.

-The recycle bin recovery software will start scanning the disk to searching the lost files, it will take for a minute to finished.
+The recycle bin recovery software will start scanning the disk to searching the lost files, it will take a minute to finished.

 At last, you can preview some recovered files such as photos, videos, music, and some office document files.
 Select your files by clicking the "Recover" button to save all files.